-Organisers: Gulnur Muradoglu (QMUL) and Darren Duxbury (Newcastle University Business School)
+Organisers: Gulnur Muradoglu (QMUL) and Ali M. Kutan (Southern Illinois University Edwardsville, USA)

 Special issue: Accepted papers will be considered for a special issue of The European Journal of Finance which will publish a selection of research presented at the conference.

-In this two-day meeting, we will consider how the fields of behavioural finance, economic psychology, financial socio-analysis and other related areas can enhance our understanding of financial behaviours.
+In this two-day meeting which is jointly organized by the Behavioural Finance Working Group (BFWG), Queen Mary, University of London, UK, and the Society for the Study of Emerging Markets, USA, we will consider how the fields of behavioural finance, economic psychology, financial socio-analysis and other related areas can enhance our understanding of financial behaviours.
 Papers exploring any Behavioural Finance issue will be considered, but those related to the influence of sentiment and mood on the decision-making of individuals (e.g. consumption, saving, borrow, investing) and/or corporations (e.g. financing, investing, pay-out policy), and the implications of such for markets and economic policy, will be particularly welcomed.